• White

 Its symbolism is linked to the Sun and to elements of Fire and Air.
 Its planetary link to healing practices is associated with Venus, but it is to be remembered that it is also associated with the God Poseidon (and Neptune).

-Magical use: Both sorcery and magic, in general, make use of this plant, and it indicates it as effective for breaking spells, spells and for expelling malign presences (astral larvae, adverse thought forms).
+Magical use: Both sorcery and magic, in general, make use of this plant, and it indicates it as effective for breaking spells, and spells and for expelling malign presences (astral larvae, adverse thought forms).

 Fumigations of this plant defend from attacks of occult and malefic influences.
 According to the tradition of witchcraft, it is considered the best wood for making healing sticks and talismans.